 You can also try the Piwik support forums for more help.

-If your host uses mod_security to block requests containing URLs (eg. hosts like HostGator, The Planet), you should contact your provider to whitelist your domain (or URL) and disable mod_security for your website.
+mod_security nor with CA SiteMinder.
+If your web host uses mod_security to block requests containing URLs (eg. hosts like HostGator, The Planet), you should contact your provider to have your Piwik application whitelisted and have mod_security disabled for Piwik.

-In rare cases, Piwik will show "no data" only for one day or one month, while other periods work fine and report visits as expected.
+In rare cases, Piwik will show “no data” for a subset of data, for example for one day, one week or one month, while other periods will work fine and report all data as expected.

 The Transitions Plugin gives you a report that shows the things your visitors did directly before and after viewing a certain page.
 There are few cases, where the data displayed in Transitions is slightly off compared to what you might expect.